Luc-Miron/Luc-Miron.github.io/README.md

 4. Complete the '**_name_**' and '**_description_**' fields for your new repository.

 	> Be sure to name your repository _**Firstname-Lastname.github.io**_.

+5. Select '**_Public_**' for your resume hosting repository.

-5. Select the box to '**_add a README_**'.
+6. Select the box to '**_add a README_**'.
 This will populate a generic `README.md` file with the name and description of your repository.
 You can customize this later.

-6. Select a '**_licence_**' from the drop-down box.
+7. Select a '**_licence_**' from the drop-down box.
 I use the **GNU General Public Licence** but you can use any you're familiar with.

-7. Finally click the '**_Create repository_**' button at the bottom and your repository will be generated with the licence file and a README containing the name and description of your repository.
+8. Finally click the '**_Create repository_**' button at the bottom and your repository will be generated with the licence file and a README containing the name and description of your repository.

 ### Importing Your Resume